weld/build/dist-tck/readme.txt

 This distribution consists of:

 artifacts/
-   -- TCK binaries, sources, javadoc, packaged as jars -- specification audit (source and report)
+   -- TCK binaries, sources, packaged as jars
+   -- specification audit (source and report)
    -- TestNG suite.xml file for running the TCK